 Summer is the time to hop in the car for road trips and family visits.
 Packing nutritious snacks, like protein-packed hard boiled eggs, will make the trip easier.
 Taking perishable foods on summer trips requires extra care to ensure the snacks stay cold.
 To fully enjoy your summer travels, follow these food safety tips.

-1) Make sure to always have a clean cooler and use plenty of ice, ice packs, frozen bottled water, and frozen food to keep the cooler temperature low.
-Cooked eggs especially need to be kept in an insulated cooler.
-Bacteria can quickly grow at the temperature danger zone between 40°F and 140°F. Food left in the danger zone for more than two hours should be thrown away.
+1) Use a clean, well-insulated cooler and add plenty of ice, ice packs, frozen bottled water, or frozen food.
+Cooked eggs and other perishable foods need to be kept below 40°F. Bacteria can quickly grow at the temperature danger zone between 40°F and 140°F. Food left in the danger zone for more than two hours should be discarded.

-3) Be sure to replace the cooler with ice each time food is removed and keep the cooler out of direct sunlight.
-Since you will likely open the cooler with drinks more often, try to pack them in a separate cooler so the temperature of the perishable foods does not reach the danger zone or fluctuate much.
+3) Add extra ice to the cooler each time food is removed and keep the cooler out of direct sunlight.
+Since you will likely open the cooler with drinks more often, try to pack them in a separate cooler so the temperature of the perishable foods does not fluctuate or reach the danger zone.

-4) Plan to store the cooler in the air-conditioned passenger compartment of the car.
+4) Store the cooler in the air-conditioned passenger compartment of the car.